Connections & Concurrency

 one process that creates a READ_WRITE

 Database object.
-To enable users to get up and running with such an architecture,
+To enable you to get up and running with such an architecture,

 Pictorially, this design pattern looks as follows: